Kuril Islands dispute: Background

-Japan was a main ally of Nazi Germany, which the USSR initially had an understanding with, but found itself at war with from June 22, 1941.
-However, after the Battles of Khalkhin Gol ended the Japanese–Soviet Border War in 1939 and before the USSR declared war on Japan on August 8, 1945, there was practically no hostile activity between the USSR and the Empire of Japan.
+Japan was a main ally of Nazi Germany, which the Soviet Union initially had an understanding with, but found itself at war with from June 22, 1941.
+However, after the Battles of Khalkhin Gol ended the Japanese–Soviet Border War in 1939 and before the Soviet Union declared war on Japan on August 8, 1945, there was practically no hostile activity between the Soviet Union and the Empire of Japan.
 Between 1939 and 1945, millions of Soviet and Japanese soldiers were facing each other along the Manchurian border.
 The Soviet–Japanese Neutrality Pact was signed in Moscow on April 13, 1941, and became effective on April 25, but was renounced by the Soviet Union on April 5, 1945.
-On May 8 Nazi Germany surrendered to the Western allies, on May 8 to the USSR, which ended the war in Europe and started the secret three-month countdown for the Russians to start hostilities against Japan, as per the Yalta Agreement.
+On May 8 Nazi Germany surrendered to the Allies, which ended the war in Europe and started the secret three-month countdown for the Russians to start hostilities against Japan, as per the Yalta Agreement.
 On August 9, 1945, just after midnight in Manchuria, the Soviets invaded Manchuria and the Soviet Union declared war on Japan, beginning the Soviet–Japanese War.
 The Soviet Union invaded South Sakhalin and the Kuril Islands in the subsequent days.

 The Invasion of the Kuril Islands took place between August 18 and September 3 (Japan had announced its surrender August 15, and formally signed it September 2).
 The Japanese inhabitants of the Kurils were expelled two years later.
 The United States had helped the preparation of the Soviet invasion through Project Hula, transferring naval vessels to the Soviet Union.